Florida Annulment Lawyer Proudly Serving Jacksonville and All of Florida

 - Parents seeking to protect the interests of a married, under-age child

-- Religious reasons – Some religions forbid divorce, such as Catholicism and Hinduism
+- Religious reasons – some religions forbid divorces, such as Catholicism and Hinduism

 - The marriage occurred to assist another person’s immigration status